 Protein Foods -- The next rung up is typically protein foods.
 The amount of suggested servings will vary.
 Many people find that protein helps keep them satisfied longer than other foods.

 The next groups are in random order and can be "ranked" depending on the individual:

-Low-Sugar Fruit -- Most people who cut carbs eat one to three servings of low-sugar fruit per day.
+Low-Sugar Fruit -- Most people who cut carbs eat one to three servings of low-sugar fruit (such as berries) per day.
 Avoid fruit juice, which lacks the fiber and some of the nutrients of the whole fruit and raises blood sugar much more.

 Fats -- Although reducing carbohydrates usually means increasing fats, it is a common misconception that low-carbohydrate diets are loaded with saturated fats.
 Monounsaturated fats, especially olive oil, should be emphasized as a source of fat.
 The essential fats in foods, such as omega-3s found in fatty fish, are even more important.